WHAT KIND OF WAX DO YOU USE?

 ARE THERE ANY AGE RESTRICTIONS?

-I will wax guests of any age, as long as the guest is comfortable.
+We will wax guests of any age, as long as the guest is comfortable.
 Guests under the age of 18 need parental consent and no bikini/brazilian under the age of 16.
-If the guest is overly apprehensive, I believe it will be best to wait until a later date.
+If the guest is overly apprehensive, we believe it will be best to wait until a later date.

 WILL I GET AN ERECTION?